 The goal sounds logical but is not that easy to reach.
 It means that developers should create an app from scratch multiple times — one for each platform — using different technologies and tools.
 Multiple mobile apps development consumes more time, requires hiring more specialists, and thus costs more money.
 For small businesses, it may be challenging.
 That’s where native cross-platform development comes in handy.

 This method implies that, instead of building two (or more) versions of one mobile application for every platform in question, an app for multiple platforms is made by applying a single codebase.
 The most popular cross-platform frameworks out there are React Native, Xamarin, Cordova, and, the newest among them, Flutter framework.
-In this article, we will explain why Flutter stands out among other frameworks and how it facilitates a much cheaper and faster app development.
+In this article, we will explain why you should choose Flutter for mobile app development among other frameworks and how it facilitates a much cheaper and faster app development.
 But let’s start with the basics.

 Mobile apps are presently divided into native, native cross-platform, hybrid cross-platform, and web apps.
 The differences between them are the following: